 4. Service Provider Challenges

 The last drawback to consider is when issues are arising from the LMS vendors, themselves.
 They may not uphold their end of the deal, or their service leaves something to be desired.
 The LMS vendor is extending their service to you on a monthly or yearly basis.
 As such, they can cancel the agreement at any time if you don’t have a contract.
 So, it is crucial to speak with your LMS vendor beforehand and get everything in writing.
 Clarify expectations, so that you know what the package entails, which removes the element of surprise.
 You should also have a point of contact with the LMS vendor if any issues arise.
 For example, they provide the phone number for their customer service representative who can address your concerns.

 Is a cloud-based LMS best for your organization?
-This article can help you choose the LMS platform that’s right for your budget and online training needs.
+How to choose the LMS platform that’s right for your budget and online training needs?
 Create a list of must-haves for your next LMS, then weigh them against these benefits and drawbacks.
 Can you afford to overlook the cons and focus on the pros?
 Alternatively, is it worth considering another LMS option?

 - Do you have a hard time finding the right LMS vendor?
 Read the article 5 Easy Steps To Get A Learning Management System Quote Tailored To Your Needs In Less Than 3 Minutes to narrow down your choices to the top 5 LMS vendors that better match your company's requirements.